james2doyle/ohdoylerules.com/content/snippets/purge-file-from-github.md

 Then to update the live repo, run `git push origin master --force`.

 This process will remove the file from your repo, and from the history.
 This is in-case you committed a sensitive file.
+If you get in a real pickle, you can use the [BFG Repo-Cleaner](http://rtyley.github.io/bfg-repo-cleaner/ "BFG Repo-Cleaner")